g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 ## Advantages of Blue-Green Deployment
 Below are the advantages of blue-green deployment:

 * Less Downtime: One of the key advantages of this type of deployment is that it minimizes downtime during updates.
 Deployments first go to the green environment such that any problem can be detected and fixed before moving user traffic from blue to green environment.
-This ensures that users receive uninterrupted service.
+This gives users the ability to receive uninterrupted service.

-* Can Rollback: The strategy has an inherent mechanism for rolling back.
-If something does not work out after releasing an update on the green environment, traffic can quickly be pointed back towards the blue platform where things were stable in a previous version.
+* Ability to Rollback: The blue-green strategy has an in-built mechanism for rolling back.
+If something does not work out after releasing an update on the green environment, it can quickly point back traffic towards the blue platform where things were stable in a previous version.

 * Risk Mitigation: Effective risk management is possible through having two similar environments.
 In case there are unexpected problems with green, blue remains operational as a backup thus enabling continuity of services by the organization even during failure.

 * Seamless Updates: With blue-green deployment, updates are seamless whereby traffic is gradually moved from the blue environment to the green one.
 This step-by-step transition makes it less painful for users and allows developers to monitor deployment in real-time.

 ## Testing in Production
-Testing can be done in a green, production-like environment with blue-green deployment.
-With this method the possibility that end users may be impacted by defects or performance problems is reduced by enabling developers to find and fix problems early in the deployment process.
+Testing can be carried out in an environment that takes the form of a green environment.
+With this technique, the opportunity that users can be impacted by way of defects or overall performance issues is decreased by enabling developers to find and fasten issues early in the deployment process.

 ### Advantages of Testing in Production with Blue-Green Deployment
-Using blue-green deployment for production testing has various benefits.
+Using blue-green deployment for testing in production has numerous blessings.

-It enables a developer to test changes in a realistic setting with varying user traffic and data loads.
-With this, developers have access to a realistic environment.
-This method makes a developer to identify  problems early.
-Another thing is that before updates are sent to the whole user base, developers can identify bugs, compatibility problems, or performance bottlenecks.
+It permits a developer to test adjustments in a sensible setting with a lot of traffic and record loads.
+With this, developers have to get admission to a practical environment.
+This technique makes a developer perceive issues early.
+Another aspect is that before updates are dispatched to the new environment, developers can perceive bugs, compatibility problems, or performance bottlenecks.

-Testing in production also enables developers to generate a fast feedback loop through in-production testing, this makes it easy to iterate quickly on real-world observations, resulting in quicker issue resolution and more effective development cycles.
+Testing in production additionally allows developers to generate a fast feedback loop via in-production testing, this makes it clean to iterate fast on actual external observations, resulting in faster issue resolution and extra effective improvement cycles.

-Futheremore, it enables developers to  concentrate on user-centric testing scenarios allowing them make sure that modifications fulfill user expectations and offer a seamless experience.
+Furthermore, it permits developers to pay attention to user-focused testing permitting them to ensure that changes satisfy consumer expectations and provide an unbroken experience.

-Because it allows developers to track and evaluate changes' performance in a green environment, it promotes a way of continuous improvement and allows for iterative improvements and optimizations over time.
+The fact that it allows developers to examine modifications’ performance in green surroundings, makes a way of continuous development and encourages iterative upgrades and optimizations through the years.

 ### Best Practices for Testing in Production with Blue-Green Deployment
 Following these steps is essential to a seamless blue-green deployment transition: